costyn/lilygo-motion-controller/app/webapp-requirements.md

 - Buttons to move to limits of the movement.
 Where the controller has the limits configured or hits the limit switches.
 - Auto-reconnect on disconnect (see LumiApp for code samples)
 - Dark/light mode with a ThemeProvider (see LumiApp for code samples)
-- A link to the ElegantOTA firmware uploader, which is at the path /update/
+- A link/button to the ElegantOTA firmware uploader, which is at the path /update/

 ## Building
 - On vite build, it should write the compiled package to the /data directory, ready to be uploaded with pio run --target uploadfs